KimLHill/MSP3/testing.md

 However, this created another problem in that these form fields could then allow (even encourage) the user to enter a negative value which is clearly incorrect and undesirable.
 I then added the class of min="0" to makesure that the validation only allowed positive numbers to be entered.
 I used this [post](https://stackoverflow.com/questions/31575496/prevent-negative-inputs-in-form-input-type-number) to understand that the min class was required for allowing only positive values.

+When I re-ran this code through the html validator, this caused new errors for: "Attribute maxlength is only allowed when the input type is email, password, search, tel, text, or url." and "Attribute minlength is only allowed when the input type is email, password, search, tel, text, or url."
+This was because I had changed from a text input to an input (as explained above in the html validation add recipe.html section).
+I removed the attributes of 'minlength' and 'maxlength' and used 'max="1000" to limit the number of characters that could be inputted.
+I made the changes to both the add_recipe and edit_recipe pages, re-ran my code through the validator and the errors had been resolved.

-* When my project was deployed live on Heroku, I noticed the internet tab still read 'Task Manager' from having followed the Code Institute tutorials to create my base template.
-I changed the title on the base.html to read Whey Too Tasty to reflect the website.
+* When my project was deployed live on Heroku, I noticed the internet tab still read "Task Manager" from having followed the Code Institute tutorials to create my base template.
+I changed the title on the base.html to read "Whey Too Tasty" to reflect the website.

 ![tab](https://user-images.githubusercontent.com/74603013/121682830-79b8a480-cab4-11eb-9f45-0aaed6534f08.png)